-Section C - Securities C.1 Description of the Common Stock The total number of shares of all classes which the Company has authority to issue is 9,900,000,000 which is divided into two classes, one is designated as Common Stock and to be constituted of 9,600,000,000 shares, each of a par value of \$0.01, and a second class is designated as "Preferred Stock," and is constituted of 300,000,000 shares, each of a par value of \$0.01.
+SECTION C - SECURITIES C.1 Description of the Common Stock The total number of shares of all classes which the Company has authority to issue is 9,900,000,000 which is divided into two classes, one is designated as Common Stock and to be constituted of 9,600,000,000 shares, each of a par value of \$0.01, and a second class is designated as "Preferred Stock," and is constituted of 300,000,000 shares, each of a par value of \$0.01.
 Any Common Stock issued in connection with this prospectus will have CUSIP number 40434L 105.
 C.2 Currency US dollar.
-C.3 Number of Common Stock As of January 31, 2018, there were a total of 1,641,373,766 shares of Common Stock in issue.
+C.3 Number of Common Stock As of January 31, 2019, there were a total of 1,539,371,597 shares of Common Stock in issue.
 HP has no partly paid shares of Common Stock in issue and neither HP nor any of its subsidiaries hold any Common Stock.
 The par value per Common Stock is \$0.01.
 C.4 Rights Attached to the Common Stock The stockholders as of the applicable record date are entitled to one vote per share on all matters to be voted upon by the stockholders.
-Subject to preferences applicable to any outstanding preferred stock, the stockholders are entitled to receive rateably such dividends as may be declared from time to time by the Board out of funds legally available for distribution, and, in the event of our liquidation, dissolution or winding up, stockholders are entitled to share in all assets remaining after payment of liabilities. associa formalling after payment of habilities.
+Subject to preferences applicable to any outstanding preferred stock, the stockholders are entitled to receive rateably such dividends as may be declared from time to time by the Board out of funds legally available for distribution, and, in the event of our liquidation, dissolution or winding up, stockholders are entitled to share in all assets remaining after payment of liabilities.
 Common Stock has no pre-emptive or conversion rights and is not subject to further calls or assessments by HP or any restrictions on transfer.
 There are no redemption or sinking fund provisions available to Common Stock.
 Common Stock currently in issue has been validly issued, is fully paid and is non-assessable.
 C.5 Restrictions on Free Transferability of the Common Stock Not applicable.
 Common Stock is not subject to any restrictions on transfer.
 C.6 Admission to Trading Any Common Stock issued in connection with this prospectus will be registered with the SEC, and will be traded principally on the New York Stock Exchange ("NYSE").
 HP will not make an application to have Common Stock admitted for trading on any market of the Luxembourg Stock Exchange or any other regulated market of the EEA.
 C.7 Dividend Policy The stockholders of Common Stock are entitled to receive dividends when and as declared by HP's Board of Directors.
-Dividends are paid quarterly.
-Dividends declared were \$0.53 per share of Common Stock in fiscal 2017 and \$0.50 per share of Common Stock in fiscal 2016.
-In the first quarter of fiscal 2018, HP paid dividends of \$0.14.
-In fiscal 2017, HP paid dividends of \$0.13 per share of Common Stock in each of the first, third and fourth quarters and \$0.14 per share in the second quarter.
-In fiscal 2016, HP paid dividends of \$0.12 per share of Common Stock in each of the quarters.
-A stockholder's entitlement to dividends will not lapse while that stockholder remains a registered stockholder of the Company.
-There are no dividend restrictions in place for stockholders and no special procedures for the payment of dividends to non U.S. resident stockholders.
-Dividends are rounded, where necessary, to the nearest penny.
+C.7 Dividend Policy dividends when and as declared by HP's Board of